jerbs/fsidx/README.md

 ### 3. Locate

-The **`locate`** subcommand quieries the database files for all configured folders.
+The **`locate`** subcommand queries the database files for all configured folders.
 Images from the last hiking trip may for example be located with:

 ```shell
 $ fsidx locate 2023 hiking "*.jpg"